3 Best Window Coverings for Your Sliding Glass Doors

-If your answer is rarely, you'd like to read about our next product favorite - bypass plantation shutters.
+If your answer is “rarely”, you’d like to read about our next product favorite – bypass plantation shutters.

 Bypass Plantation Shutters

-Another great window treatment for sliding glass doors are bypass shutters.
+Another great window treatment for sliding glass doors is bypass shutters.
 These are panels that stack side to side, like your sliding glass doors.
 They open and close by sliding one panel in front of another, either to the left or to the right side.
 Each panel is made up of louvers that you can open or close to control your privacy and light.

 In comparison to a screen shade, a bypass shutter is a design statement in your room.
 They add a beautiful architectural element to finish off any window.
 We especially like this option for bedrooms.
 As those sliders are not generally used as much for ingress or egress.

-Questions to Ask Yourself is:
+Questions to Ask Yourself are:

-- How sensitive am I to small amount of light coming through my window treatment in the morning?
+- How sensitive am I to a small amount of light coming through my window treatment in the morning?

 - How much do we use our sliding glass doors?